 L’UniThéâtre believes in sharing its francophone productions with the larger Edmonton and Alberta communities.
 After all, theatre is a site of exchange!
 This is why L’UniThéâtre presents nearly every play with surtitles – translations of a play that are projected live and above the stage.

-Surtitles are a perfect tool for those who do not understand French but want to attend a play with their Francophone spouse or partner, for French-language learners or enthusiasts, and even for members of the deaf and hard of hearing community for whom theatre is sometimes inaccessible.
+Surtitles are a perfect tool for those who do not understand French but want to attend a play with their Francophone spouse, partner, or friend(s), for French-language learners or enthusiasts, and even for members of the deaf and hard of hearing community for whom theatre is sometimes inaccessible.

 "Surtitle" is a trademark of the Canadian Opera Company, where surtitles were first used in 1983.
 The word "Surtitle" comes from the French “sur” – meaning on top of, the word "title".
 Making an enormous impact in the opera world, surtitles have since become a popular mode of linguistic and cultural exchange used for theatre productions.
 They are displayed during international theatre festivals and used by theatre companies in European destinations such as Paris, Berlin, Amsterdam and Madrid to make their productions accessible to tourists who may not understand the language in which the production is performed.